Renford Bambrough

 John Renford Bambrough (29 April 1926 – 17 January 1999) was a British philosopher.
-He was fellow of St John's College, Cambridge from 1950-1999, where he held the positions of Dean (1964–1979) and President (1979–1983).
+He was fellow of St John's College, Cambridge from 1950 to 1999, where he held the positions of Dean (1964–1979) and President (1979–1983).

 Life

 John Renford Bambrough was born in Silksworth, Sunderland, England on 29 April 1926.
 He was born into a mining background, his father having been an electrician at Silksworth Colliery.
 And he himself worked, as part of his national service, in a coalmine at Wearmouth Colliery from 1944 to 1945 as a Bevin Boy.

+Bambrough was educated at Bede Grammar School in Sunderland and then at St John's College, Cambridge, where he graduated with a first in Classics in 1947 and was awarded a John Stewart of Rannoch Scholarship in the subject.
+After completing his graduate studies he was appointed a Fellow of St John's in 1950, a Tutor two years later, Dean in 1964 and, eventually, President from 1979 until 1983.
+During his time as Dean he was faced with severe student disruption in the aftermath of the 'events' that had erupted in Paris during May 1968.

 He was the editor of Philosophy (the journal of the Royal Institute of Philosophy) from 1972 to 1994.
 Bambrough edited a Festschrift in honour of John Wisdom titled Wisdom: Twelve Essays (1974).
+He was also noted for his works on Aristotle.

-He died in Cambridge on 17 January 1999.
+Bambrough married his wife Moira in 1952.
+He was beset by Lewy body dementia in his later years, and died in Cambridge on 17 January 1999.